Install Plex Media Server on Ubuntu 16.04

 Updated by Nick Brewer

 Plex is a feature-rich media library platform that allows you to organize and stream your digital video and audio from virtually anywhere.
 This guide will show you how to set up the Plex Media Server on your Linode running Ubuntu 16.04 LTS, as well as how to connect to your media server from a Plex client application.
+A Plex media server could benefit from large amounts of disk space, so consider using our Block Storage service with this setup.

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with